 Since this button will be used elsewhere in the design, convert it to a component for easy reuse by using the right click menu and selecting Make Component.

-Next, cut the button (using command/ctrl + x) and double click into the menu stack to paste it into the stack.
-The button should appear at the end or to the right of all the other menu items.
+Next, cut the button (using command / ctrl + x), and double click into the menu stack to paste it into the stack.
+The button should appear at the end, or to the right of all the other menu items.
 If it does not, simply click and drag it into position, the other items will rearrange accordingly.

 You now have a dynamic menu that can be reordered.
 As menu and button labels change, the entire menu will adjust to accommodate the new text.
 Since each item is text aligned right, the menu will grow and resize to the left, maintaining the alignment to the right hand side of the page boundaries.

 The hero section is the main focal point when a visitor lands on this page, whether directly or via a search engine result.
-Typically it contains a heading known as the H1, a subtitle or introductory text, a call to action and then an image in some form.
+Typically it contains a heading known as the H1, a subtitle or introductory text, a call to action, and then an image in some form.
 The hero section for this page will leverage illustrations from the Undraw plugin to compliment the text title on the left.

 Illustrations are a common way of representing the topic of a page and adding character without sourcing photography for the page, which can become very expensive.
-The Undraw plugin is an open source set of customisable illustrations that provide great options for a landing page like this.
+The Undraw plugin is an open source set of customizable illustrations that provide great options for a landing page like this.